 How powerful is this one thing?
-Your experience and ratings research shows us that there really isn’t much difference in actual listening between the #10 and #1 shows in the market.
+Research proves that there really isn’t much difference in actual listening between the #10 and #1 shows in the market.
 They typically have almost identical TSL (time spent listening) per listening occasion.

 Does this surprise you?
 It shouldn’t.
 The difference is in the frequency of listening occasions.
 The top stations have more reasons to tune in, and promote those occasions much more effectively.

 In City Slickers, Curly and Mitch have a discussion that eventually sends Mitch (Billy Crystal) on a life-changing quest.